 CAUSE OF ACTION: Grynberg also filed under seal an action against Sonat, Citrus Corp., Florida Gas Transmission Company and seven other companies in the Eastern District of Louisiana.

 STATUS: The DOJ requested an extension of time to determine whether to intervene.
 The Court denied the request and unsealed the Complaint, and required it to be served on the defendants.
 On April 7, FGT received a request for waiver of service, which we agreed to; this makes our answer due on June 5.
 On May 10, Grynberg filed a motion to consolidate, through "MDL", the cases in Colorado.
 We are also preparing Rule 9(b) and Rule 12(b)(6) Motions to Dismiss as well as a Motion to Transfer to Houston.
 MDL panel ruled on October 20 to consolidate the cases for pretrial disposition in Wyoming.
 Our answer, along with Motions to Dismiss under Rule 9(b) and 12(b)(6), were filed on November 19.
-A pretrial conference December 15 in Casper, Wyoming.
+A pretrial conference was held December 15 in Casper, Wyoming.

 Quinque Operating Company (Ditto) v.
 PG&E, et al. (including Florida Gas Transmission Company), Case No. 99-CV-1390, Dist.
 Kansas (Wichita) (filed September 24, 1999) (Holtzman) NOT REVISED